-Candidate says new congressional election warranted in North Carolina
+N.C. board declares a new election in contested House race after the GOP candidate admitted misspeaking under oath

-RALEIGH, N.C. — Republican congressional candidate Mark Harris says a new election in North Carolina’s 9th Congressional District is warranted after allegations of ballot tampering.
+RALEIGH, N.C. — The North Carolina State Board of Elections on Thursday ordered a new election in the 9th Congressional District, ending a dramatic, months-long investigation into allegations of widespread ballot tampering.

+“It appears to me the irregularities and improprieties occurred to such an extent that they tainted the results of the entire election and cast doubt on its fairness,” said the board chairman, Bob Cordle, shortly before the five-member panel voted unanimously to throw out the November results between Republican Mark Harris and Democrat Dan McCready.
+“I believe the people of North Carolina deserve a fair election and deserve to have their votes counted properly.”

+The board’s vote came moments after Harris admitted that he misspoke under oath earlier in the day.

-Harris, during testimony this afternoon to the North Carolina State Board of Elections, said a new election was warranted in the hotly contested race, which Harris led by 905 votes.
-He said he is recovering from an infection that led to sepsis and two strokes, and that he realized he was not prepared for the “rigors” of this hearing.
+Harris said he is recovering from a serious infection that led to sepsis and two strokes, which in turn affected his memory.
+The episode made him realize, he testified, that he was not prepared for the “rigors” of the evidentiary hearing.
+He called for a new election, then promptly excused himself from the proceeding.

 “I believe a new election should be called,” Harris said, eliciting gasps from the hearing room in Raleigh.
 “It’s become clear to me that public confidence in the 9th District has been undermined to an extent that a new election is warranted.”

-Earlier Thursday, Harris said he knew nothing of an alleged ballot-tampering scheme led by an operative he hired to work in his 2108 campaign.

-Harris’s testimony came the day after his son, John Harris, a federal prosecutor, testified about the warnings he offered his father in phone calls and emails that he believed the operative had broken the law in a previous election.
+Harris’s testimony came the day after his son, John Harris, a federal prosecutor, testified that he warned his father in phone calls and emails that he believed a political operative named Leslie McCrae Dowless had broken the law in a previous election and should not be hired for the 2018 campaign.
+Mark Harris hired Dowless anyway.

-In his own testimony Thursday, the elder Harris maintained as he has in previous interviews with reporters that he was unaware of red flags about the operative’s alleged tactics — notwithstanding what his son told him in the spring of 2017.
+In his initial testimony Thursday, the elder Harris maintained as he had in interviews with reporters that he was unaware of red flags about the operative’s alleged tactics — notwithstanding what his son told him in the spring of 2017.

+Harris was also asked if he had told anyone this week that he did not expect his email exchanges with John Harris to be made public in the hearing.
+Harris said four times that he did not recall.
+After the fourth time, Harris’s lawyer, David Freedman, abruptly stood up and asked the board chairman if he could speak to the board in private.

+When the board reconvened, Harris explained that he had been mistaken about that recollection — and had in fact told his younger son, Matthew, in a phone conversation Tuesday evening that he did not expect those emails to surface the next day.

 Harris said he didn’t follow his son’s advice in part because John Harris was just 27 years old at the time and added that the younger Harris is “a little judgmental and has a little taste of arrogance and some other things.
 And I’m very proud of him and love him with all my heart.”